nrwl/nx/docs/shared/tutorials/epic-web-app.md

 npx nx test:e2e:run
 ```

 There is still a problem with this set up.
 The `outputs` property is currently hard-coded in the `nx.json` file.
 If someone were to set the `outputDir` property in `playwright.config.ts` file, they would need to also update the `outputs` property for `test:run:e2e` to match.
-This is where plugins can help.
+This is where [Nx plugins](/concepts/nx-plugins) can help.
 They directly infer information from the actual tooling configuration files (`playwright.config.ts` in this case).

-Nx plugins can:

-- automatically configure caching for you, including inputs and outputs based on the underlying tooling configuration
-- infer tasks that can be run on a project because of the tooling present
-- provide code generators to help scaffold out projects
-- automatically keep the tooling versions and configuration files up to date

-For this tutorial, we'll just focus on the automatic caching configuration.

 First, let's delete the `outputs` array from `nx.json` so that we don't override the inferred values from the plugin.
 Your `nx.json` should look like this: